Parametric Audio Equalizer

 Open and run the model.

 In this example, the equalizer is implemented in the Equalizer subsystem of the model.
 In this subsystem, the input is passed through three cascaded bands of equalization.
 Coefficient changes within each band are smoothed through a leaky integrator before being passed into a Fourth-order Section Filter block.
+The Filter Visualizer block is used to visualize the magnitude response of the three cascaded bands.

 This example allows tuning of each equalizer band's center frequency, bandwidth, peak (or dip) gain, and order.
 The bandwidth is defined at the arithmetic mean between the base of the filter (1 in this example) and the peak power value.
 The specifications of the three bands are in the Specifications subsystem.
 These specifications are converted to Fourth-order coefficients using a MATLAB Function block.
 The coefficients of a particular band are recomputed whenever any of that band's specifications are modified.